Ruud's Commodore Site Home Email

 The story.

-Marko Makela, Frank Kontros, Andre Fachat and I exchange a lot of ideas and one day I suggested to build a small 6502-machine as an interface between the PC and the C64 to let GEOS think it is dealing with an real 1541 or other drive.
+Marko Mäkelä, Frank Kontros, Andre Fachat and I exchange a lot of ideas and one day I suggested building a small 6502-machine as an interface between the PC and the C64 to let it think it is dealing with a real 1541 or other drive.
 Marko (or Andre ?) replied that I should use an old 1541-board instead, it would save me a lot of soldering.

 PC-Flop was my first try but failed: the LPT port was too unstable for my needs.
 But during the tests the idea rose to alter the Kernal of the 1541 as well and to set up my own communication protocol between the 1541 and the PC.